 The Organization's operating leases consisted of a lease for its copier machine and a real estate lease for one of its transitional homes.
 Center for Hope and Safety evaluated current contracts to determine which met the criteria of a lease.
 The ROU asset represents the Organization's right to use underlying assets for the lease terms, and the lease obligations represents the Organization's obligation to make lease payments arising from these leases.

 The ROU asset and lease obligations, all of which arise from operating leases, were calculated based on the present value of future lease payments over the lease terms, including renewal periods that are considered reasonably certain.
 The Organization has made an accounting policy election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments.

-For the year ended June 30, 2023 and 2022, total operating lease cost for the copier and transitional home was \$26,505 and \$2,600, respectively.
+For the year ended June 30, 2024 and 2023, total operating lease cost for the copier and transitional home was \$24,191 and \$26,505 respectively.
 Operating lease cost is included in the rent and equipment rent line items on the statement of functional expenses.

-The following summarizes the line items in the statements of financial position which include amounts for the operating lease as of June 30, 2023:
+The following summarizes the line items in the statements of financial position which include amounts for the operating lease as of June 30, 2024 and 2023:

-Operating lease right-of-use assets, net \$ 92,882

-Operating lease obligations \$ 93,432
+2024 2023 Operating lease right-of-use assets, net \$ 68,691 \$ 92,882 Operating lease obligations \$ 69,480 \$ 93,432

-The components of operating lease expenses are included in the statements of activities for the year ended June 30, 2023 are as follows:
+The components of operating lease expenses are included in the statements of activities for the year ended June 30, 2024 and 2023 are as follows:

-Operating lease cost \$ 26,505
+2024 2023 Operating lease cost \$ 24,191 \$ 26,505

-The following summarizes the cash flow information related to the operating leases for the year ended June 30, 2023:
+The following summarizes the cash flow information related to the operating lease for the year ended June 30, 2024 and 2023:

-Cash paid for amounts included in the measurement of lease obligations:
+Cash paid for amounts included in the measurement of lease obligation:

-Operating cash flows for operating leases \$ 25,954
+2024 2023 Operating cash flows for operating leases \$ 26,266 \$ 25,954